jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Considering the Database Design - we want ... PDF and BibTeX metadata versioning, conflict resolution on sync=merge, etc.md

 ### Metadata / BibTeX

 Here we expect to see the same sort of commit graph as for the PDFs.
 We feel, however, that metadata/BibTeX MAY benefit from being managed separately:

 - you may import multiple BibTeX/metadata sources for the same PDF.
 Cleaning and *selecting* them would be rather independent of PDF file change: shouldn't we use a different kind of commit record for such activity? (as the related PDF doesn't change a bit itself)
-- when you "*select*" metadata/BibTeX, chances are you're rather more *remixing*/**merging** the metadata than pure *selection* as we've seen for the PDF files -- where merging like that would be pretty hard to do.
+- when you "*select*" metadata/BibTeX, chances are you're rather more *remixing*/**merging** the metadata than doing pure *selection* as we've seen for the PDF files -- where merging like that would be pretty hard to do.

 When you import, mix & merge BibTeX/metadata like that, this activity is rather independent of the actual PDF file as the latter won't change a bit while all this happens.
 Either we then have two commit trees (one for the PDF sequence, one for the metadata work), or we have them combined into one, where a "*commit*" then would NOT imply there's changes made to the PDF any more[^5].

-[^5]: on retrospect it so happens that the "*selection/choice*" commit as shown in the PDF commit tree already is a *non-modifying commit* like that: it only picks one of the already existing PDF files.
+[^5]: on retrospect it so happens that the "*selection/choice*" commit, as shown in the PDF commit tree already, is a *non-modifying commit* like that: it only picks one of the already existing PDF files.
 Thus it is arguably sensible/sane to include any *metadata edits* as additional commits in the PDF commit tree.
+(And every commit now does not come with its own PDF copy any more; a commit-file_instance relation that was already questionable given the PDF *selection* (*deduplication*) commit type as that one would simply mean we picked one of the incoming PDF variants, nothing more.)